Algorithm Selection with Zero Domain Knowledge via Text Embeddings: Introduction

-Our contributions are: \begin{itemize} \item ZeroFolio, a feature-free framework for algorithm selection that replaces hand-crafted features with pretrained text embeddings, requiring zero domain knowledge. \item An evaluation on 11 scenarios across 7 domains, showing that embedding-based $k$-NN outperforms random forest on hand-crafted features. \item An ablation study characterizing the design choices that determine performance. \item Evidence that combining embeddings with hand-crafted features via soft voting improves PAR10 by 13\% when both selectors are competitive. \end{itemize}
+Our contributions are: \begin{itemize} \item ZeroFolio, a feature-free framework for algorithm selection that replaces hand-crafted features with pretrained text embeddings, requiring zero domain knowledge. \item An evaluation on 11 scenarios across 7 domains, showing that embedding-based $k$-NN outperforms a random forest on hand-crafted features in 9 of the 11 scenarios, robustly across serialization seeds, and still winning 8 of 11 when that random forest is tuned per scenario. \item A comparison against AutoFolio on the three scenarios with published 10-fold CV PAR10 numbers, showing that ZeroFolio is competitive with AutoFolio without per-scenario configuration tuning. \item An ablation study characterizing the design choices that determine performance, together with an analysis of how the selector responds to the serialization seed. \end{itemize}

-Figure~\ref{fig:gap} previews the main result: on all 11 scenarios, ZeroFolio closes a larger fraction of the SBS--VBS gap than the feature-based baseline.
+Figure~\ref{fig:gap} previews the main result: on 9 of the 11 scenarios, ZeroFolio closes a larger fraction of the SBS--VBS gap than the feature-based baseline (mean over serialization seeds).